Skip to content

 Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Published August 28, 2019.
+Published October 23, 2023.
 This post may contain affiliate links.
 Please read my disclosure policy.

 It’s the process of heating a pan with oil until it begins to smoke lightly.
 Then add in the chicken and sear it until well browned.
-You can finish it on the stovetop while adjusting the heat or finish it in the oven.
+You can finish it on the stovetop while adjusting the heat or in the oven.
 I like to use either cast iron or stainless-steel pans since they don’t give off any funky chemicals.

 Ingredients

-How to Cook Chicken Breasts
+How to Make Perfectly Cooked Chicken Breasts

 1. Season the chicken breasts with salt and black pepper on both sides.